cortexinvader/Messenger-bot/README.md

 ### 4. Database Setup

 The project uses PostgreSQL with Drizzle ORM.
-The database is automatically provisioned on Replit.

 To set up the database schema: